Home Improvement Woodworking Projects

 All rights are reserved

 Through the Internet I found a guy that sold custom stained glass panels and other items.
 With his input I designed some simple stained glass inserts for the vent opening.
 The one for the master was pretty large compared to all the others which were a uniform size.
-After the panels were made I installed them in the openings that were left after I removed the grills.
+After the panels were made by the guy's stained glass artist I installed them in the openings that were left after I removed the grills.

 Later on I went back and redid the molding around the doors to incorporate the stained glass panels.
 This made them look like transom windows.
 Yes, I've still got to go back and do similar molding inside each of the four bedrooms.